 This table compares measures of software intensity of firms in our sample that belong to different subsectors, separately for those firms based in Japan and those based in the United States.
 The data used to construct measures of software intensity come from the CASSIS patent database maintained by the U.S. Patent and Trademark Office and from the NBER Patent Data Project database.
 The unit of observation for descriptive statistics and statistical tests presented in the upper panel is a firm, while it is a patent in the lower panel.
 For details about the construction of software intensity measures, consult table 2.
-The tests for differences in means across sectors are performed using one-sided t tests and are reported in the brackets next to the value of the mean.
-The difference is significant at \\\0.01, \\0.05, \0.1.
-The first series of asterisks in any given bracket represents the results of a one-sided t test of differences of means using the sector in question and the sector listed in the row below.
-For sectors listed in the first row, the first row, the first series of asterisks refers to a comparison with the sector listed in the new handle system applies to the interpretation of saterisks refers to a comparison with the sector listed in the first own.
+The tests for differences in means across sectors are performed using one-sided t test and are reported in the brackets next to the value of the mean.
+The difference is significant at 0.01, 0.05, 0.1.
+The first series of asterisks in any given bracket represents the results of a one-sided t test for differences of means using the sector in question and the sector listed in the row above, while the sectond series of asterisks represents the results of a one-sided t test for differences of means using the sector in question and the sector is aterisks represents the results of a one-sided t test for differences of means using the sector in question and the sector is aterisks represents the results of a one-sided t test for differences of means using the sector in question and the sector is aterisks represents the results of a one-sided t test for differences of means using the sector in question and the sector is aterisks represents the results of a one-sided t test for differences of means using the sector in question and the sector is aterisks represents the results of a one-sided t test for difference of means using the sector in question and the sector is aterisks represents the results of a one-sided t test for difference of means using the sector in question and the sector is aterisks represents the results of a one-sided t test for difference of the final row.